OctopusDeploy/docs/docs/deploying-applications/custom-scripts/service-fabric-powershell-scripts.md

 :::hint
 The [Service Fabric SDK](https://g.octopushq.com/ServiceFabricSdkDownload) must be installed on the Octopus Server.
 If this SDK is missing, the step will fail with an error: _"Could not find the Azure Service Fabric SDK on this server."_

+**PowerShell script execution** will also need to be enabled.
+See the _"Enable PowerShell script execution"_ section from the above link for more details.
+Eg. Run this PowerShell `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force -Scope CurrentUser` as an administrator.

+After the above SDK has been installed, you will need to restart your Octopus service before the changes will take effect.
 :::

 This step allows you to run Service Fabric SDK PowerShell cmdlets against your cluster.
 Once a connection has been established to your Service Fabric cluster, these cmdlets can be used to query or control various aspects of your cluster/applications.